pradeep-cruv/developer_docs/on_search_data_breakdown.md

 ```

-* Context contains metaData about the API call (like domain,bap_id,etc..)
+* Context contains metadata about the API call (like domain,bap_id,etc..)
 * Message contains the actual data returned by the BPP
 * If there are any errors while performing search (Eg : invalid search) it is present in the errors category